 White Collar Defense & Government Investigations

 Rachel Wolkinson is a partner in the White Collar Defense and Government Investigations group.
-She focuses on complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation and civil enforcement proceedings.
-She also has represented companies in anti-corruption investigations due diligence and has advised companies on the development of Foreign Corrupt Practices Act and Office of Foreign Assets Control compliance programs.
+She focuses on sensitive and complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation, SEC enforcement proceedings, government investigations and audit committee reviews.

 Represented a company under investigation by the Securities and Exchange Commission (“SEC”) for fraud in connection with the resolution of several defaulting mortgages.